Gravitational Entropy

-With this correction, we illustrate with examples that $\delta S$ (and thus $S$) is derived from the Noether charge conjugate to $\xi$.
+The main result of this paper is the application of this framework to horizons in stationary spacetimes, where the entropy $\delta S$ (and thus $S$) is derived from the Noether charge conjugate to the null generator of the horizon normalized in a universal manner.
+This is in accordance with Bousso's observation \cite{Bousso:2002ju} that entropy should be determined by the behavior of the generators of the lightsheets on the boundary of the region of concern.
+As a consistency check, we demonstrate that the formula yields the correct entropy for Kerr and Kerr-Newman black holes.
 Since our formula does not involve the notion of Hawking temperature, it is applicable to spacetimes that do not involve the notion of a black hole.
 For black holes with a bifurcation Killing horizon and a well-defined notion of mass and angular momentum at infinity, the integrated entropy $S$ is given simply as an integral of the Noether charge 2-form on any section of the horizon.
-Interestingly, this integral yields the correct Gibbons-Hawking entropy \cite{Gibbons:1977mu} when applied to any section of the cosmological horizons of de Sitter and Kottler spacetimes, which is useful since de Sitter spacetime lacks parameters with respect to which we can vary the metric.
+Interestingly, applying the same construction to cosmological horizons, this integral yields the correct Gibbons-Hawking entropy \cite{Gibbons:1977mu} for de Sitter and Kottler spacetimes, which is useful since de Sitter spacetime lacks parameters with respect to which we can vary the metric.

 The paper is organized as follows.
 In section \ref{sec:CPS}, we review and extend the covariant phase space formalism and diffeomorphism charges to account for vector fields that are functions on the configuration space.
 In section \ref{sec:GC}, we apply the formalism to Einstein gravity.
 We illustrate the universal normalization of the null vector field in the Schwarzschild black hole in section \ref{sec:Schw}, and apply it to the Kerr black hole in section \ref{sec:Kerr}.
 In section \ref{sec:EM} we briefly discuss adding electromagnetic sources, and then in section \ref{sec:KN} we work out the entropy of Kerr-Newman black holes.
 We work through example spacetimes that exhibit cosmological horizons in sections \ref{sec:DeSitter} and \ref{sec:SdS}.
 We end with a discussion of the results in section \ref{sec:Conc}.
 Some details have been delegated to the appendix.